How to restrict MySQL port access

 Even with MySQL networking disabled, you can still access MySQL securely from a remote computer if you need to.
 To do this, you can configure an SSH tunnel.
 For information about how to do this, please see this article.

-To disable MySQL networking on CentOS and Fedora, follow these steps:
+To disable MySQL networking on AlmaLinux and Fedora, follow these steps:

 1. Log in to your server using SSH.